Welcome to the blog of Janek Fischer.

 I found some hope in https://github.com/Canop/termimad - it uses Markdown which can easily be converted to HTML and is frequently supported within messengers.
 But my table requirements are not supported, and would not be portable either way because such specificities are outside the scope of Markdown.
 For now I might just settle with it though, finding a way to move forward without colspan.

-For the future, the other aspect that needs to be reconsidered is interactivity: The CLI is a REPL, so there are no interactive elements, similarly for messengers.
+For the future, another aspect that needs to be reconsidered is interactivity: The CLI is a REPL, so there are no interactive elements, similarly for messengers.
 But on the web and in an app, clickable elements are expected and useful.
 By then, a cross-platform library like flutter or its aspiring Rust alternative https://github.com/emilk/egui shall be considered.

 I am building a Task Manager called mostr where I am testing a lot of surprisingly novel concepts.
 Fundamentally, all tasks are organized in a tree rather than a pretermined project/subtasks structure.
 This allows tracking time by simply moving like through a directory tree.
 The currently selected task is the one being time-tracked, but also heavily influences the creation of new tasks, which are automatically subtasks of the current task.